rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

 We need to set a few model hyperparameters specifying what we want the models to do:
 The LinearSVC model produces a simple linear formula that assigns a weight to each feature, making it easy to see which features help the model make decisions.
 For this, the regularization setting C=1.0 keeps the model balanced so it doesn’t rely too heavily on any single feature, while dual=False makes the training faster for datasets with many samples, and max_iter=5000 ensures the model has enough time to settle on a stable solution.

 RFECV then uses this model to perform feature selection by repeatedly removing the *single* least important feature (step=1) and checking how well the model performs each time.
-It evaluates each feature set using 5‑fold stratified cross‑validation, which means the data is split into five parts in a way that preserves the class balance, giving a fair and reliable estimate of accuracy. 'importance_getter' helps the RFECV() function in Python to understand where to find features when they've come in through a pipeline.
+It evaluates each feature set using 5‑fold stratified cross‑validation, which means the data is split into five parts in a way that preserves the class balance, giving a fair and reliable estimate of accuracy. 'importance_getter' helps the RFECV() function in Python to understand where to find features when they've reached it through a pipeline.

 The process chooses the feature set that gives the best accuracy score, and n_jobs=-1 simply means the computer uses all its available processing power to speed up this repeated testing.
-Together, these steps carefully identify the smallest set of features giving strong predictive performance.
+Together, these steps carefully identify the smallest set of features that gives strong predictive performance.

+Let's specify this in Python:

 ```python